robblanco/robblanco.github.io/teaching.md

   full course based on the excellent *Engineering Software as a Service*.
-The second half of this class, including the group projects in which students built web applications applying modern technologies methodologies, was carried out remotely by geographically distributed teams of students.
+The second half of this class, including the group projects in which students built web applications applying modern technologies methodologies, was carried out remotely in a geographically distributed clasroom and teams of students.

 * [Software foundations: introduction to verified programming](/teaching/unizar2020/).
   Upcoming course to be taught as part of the interdisciplinary summer school of